-The Court requires parties to electronically file (E-File) documents into the court's case management system.
-You can register for e-filing and find your case using www.odysseyefilega.com.
+The Court requires parties to electronically file (E-File) documents into the Court's case management system.
+You can register for e-filing using www.odysseyefilega.com.
 The clerk's office, located in Suite TG-100 in the Justice Center Tower, has public access terminals, which allow you to e-file for free.
 You may file from home for a fee.
 The Court's website has a link to check the status of your case.